RickGroenewegen/sublime-sync/README.md

 If changes are detected the files are automatically synchronized with your remote SFTP directory.
 It still uses your SFTP server settings / credentials from sftp-config.json and respects the ignore rules set in 'ignore_regexes'.

+If no sftp-config.json was found the user will be prompted to enter host / credential information. sublime-sync will then create a sftp-config.json manually.
+When using OS X the password will be stored in the keychain instead of sftp-config.json

 ## Installation
 Install with npm for Node.js. sublime-sync required [sshpass](http://www.cyberciti.biz/faq/noninteractive-shell-script-ssh-password-provider) to allow password verification without a command prompot.